-We run intervention groups using the Socially Speaking and Talkabout materials that have been recommended by our Educational Psychologist.
+We run intervention groups using the Socially Speaking and Talkabout materials that have been recommended by the Local Authority Educational Psychologist.

 We are lucky to have such extensive grounds and we use these to promote positive mental health and to boost self esteem.
 We have grown a variety of produce and our apples and pears are used to make juice.
-Our Forest School sessions are always popular with our children and highlight for many of them.
+Our Forest School sessions are always popular with our children and a highlight for many of them.